 Develop the skills needed to design engaging and effective digital media, and explore the artistic and technical aspects of creating interactive systems.

 Through the graduate program in digital media design you:

 - Develop an understanding and application of the latest tools in the communication portfolio, such as web design, video, and still photography.

 - Build deeper knowledge of modern production methods and perspective to harness new and emerging technologies.

-- Gain experience in applied learning through varied coursework and a thesis or capstone.
+- Gain experience in applied learning through varied coursework and a capstone.

-The degree includes nine courses—at least one taken on campus—and a thesis or capstone project.
+The degree includes 12 courses, with at least one taken on campus.

 - Continue your studies, online and on campus.
-As you progress through the program, you choose from courses offered on campus or online, in the fall, spring, or summer.
-To fully experience Harvard, you take at least one course on campus as part of your degree.
-Short, intensive on-campus options are available.
+As you progress through the program, you choose from courses offered on campus or online, year round in the fall, spring, or summer.
+To fully experience Harvard, you take at least one course on campus.
+Weekend on-campus options available.

-- Complete your thesis or capstone project.
-If you choose the thesis track, you work with a thesis director to conduct in-depth research on a topic relevant to your professional plans.
-You'll emerge with a solid understanding of how research is executed and communicated, producing publishable quality results.
-If you choose a capstone track, you'll apply knowledge and skills obtained in the program to produce an innovative digital media prototype, ordinarily in web design or video production, and present it to a faculty committee for artistic and technical critiques.
+- Complete a capstone project.
+You'll apply knowledge and skills obtained in the program to produce an innovative digital media prototype, ordinarily in web design, video production, or learning technology and present it to a faculty committee for artistic and technical critiques.

 There are a number of financial aid options available once you’re admitted to the program.